SHINKO ELECTRIC INDUSTRIES CO., LTD.

 Net reduction rate of greenhouse gas emissions

-Rate or renewable energy use
+Rate of renewable energy use

-For details, please refer to Sustainability Report 2024 (Climate Change Metrics and Targets, p.
-36).
+For details, please refer to Sustainability Report 2025 (Climate Change Metrics and Targets, p.
+34-35).

-At each plant, the Green Factory Promotion Subcommittee, in which all manufacturing divisions, facilities management divisions, and related divisions participate, is central to promoting the reduction of CO2 emissions through energy conservation and energy efficiency improvements in manufacturing and utility facilities.
+At plants in Japan and SHINKO R&D Center, the Green Factory Promotion Subcommittee, in which manufacturing divisions, facilities management divisions, and related divisions participate, is central to promoting the reduction of CO2 emissions through energy conservation and energy efficiency improvements in manufacturing and utility facilities.
+Furthermore, by implementing various measures, including consolidation of equipment, reduction of standby power, and the switch to LED lighting, we are strengthening company-wide efforts to realize low-carbon manufacturing processes and facilities through efficient energy use.

 In addition, we have introduced the concept of internal carbon pricing (ICP)*, which converts CO2 emissions from capital investments into monetary amounts and uses them as a basis for making investment decisions, and we are using it to reduce CO2 emissions.